j-pride/manual/manual.md

 .and(COL_FIRST_NAME, IN, "Paddy", "Mary");
 ```

-The variants `xxxNotNull(...)` will only add the sub-condition if the (first) field value differs from Null.
+The variants `xxxNN(...)` will only add the sub-condition if the (first) field value differs from Null.
 This is of interest for the assembly of conditions from interactive search criteria input.
 An empty criterion usually means 'do not consider' rather than 'must be empty'.

 The variant without parameters opens up a sub-condition which must be completed by function bracketClose().
 The following condition looks for early customers (id less than 1000) that registered with a suspicious name "Mickey Mouse":